hackclub/hackclub/workshops/particle_physics/README.md

 img: 'https://cloud-k50jkthdw.vercel.app/0particle-physics-summary.png'
 ---

-# Particle Physics

 The goal of this workshop is to explore some basic usage of [p5.js](https://p5js.org) while applying some of the things you may have learned in physics class in an interesting way.

+In this workshop, you're going to use p5.js, along with 🌟 PHYSICS 🌟, to animate colorful particles.
+Along the way, you'll learn a little bit about:

+- how to use p5.js
+- some basic physics concepts
+- how _fun_ creative coding is

 All of the different particles will act like planets in orbit.
-They all apply forces (gravity) to each other depending on their mass and their distance from each other.
+They'll all apply forces (gravity) to each other depending on their mass and their distance from each other.
 The main difference here is that they are much closer together than real planets.
 This is so you don't have to wait an entire year for one particle to orbit another.

 When you are done with this workshop, you should end up with something similar to this!

 ![Final product](https://cloud-oddjiiq5k.vercel.app/0summary.gif)

+This workshop should take 15-20 minutes to complete.

 ## Getting Set Up